 1. User dials a USSD code (e.g., *384*1234#)

-2. The mobile network routes the request to an aggregator
+2. The mobile network routes the request to a USSD gateway

-3. The aggregator forwards it to your application server via HTTP
+3. The gateway forwards it to your application server via HTTP

 4. Your server processes the request and returns a menu or response